qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

   :guilabel:`Line orientation dependent position` are possible.
 You can specify the distance between the label and the polygon outline, as well as the repeat interval for the label.
-* :guilabel:`Using perimeter (curved)`: draws the label along the polygon boundary, using a curved labeling.
+* :guilabel:`Using perimeter (Curved)`: draws the label along the polygon boundary, using a curved labeling.
 In addition to the parameters available with :guilabel:`Using perimeter` setting, you can set the :guilabel:`Maximum angle between curved characters polygon`, either inside or outside.
-* :guilabel:`Outside polygons`: always places polygon labels for the layer outside the features, at a set :guilabel:`Distance`
+* :guilabel:`Outside polygons`: always places polygon labels for the layer outside the features, at a set :guilabel:`Distance`.

 .. _figure_labels_placement_polygon: